bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.

 ## Overarching Considerations Checklist
-- [ ] SCM tool has been chosen and all team me
+- [ ] SCM tool has been chosen and all team members have access
+- [ ] Release management activities have been performed including s branching strategy and versioning
+- [ ]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2OTUzMjM4OF19
+eyJoaXN0b3J5IjpbNDA3OTc5Njc2XX0=
 -->